teranetsrl/oauth2_client/README.md

 # oauth2_client
 Simple Flutter library for interacting with OAuth2 servers.
+It provides convenience classes for interacting with the "usual suspects" (Google, Facebook, LinkedIn), but it's particularly suited for implementing clients for custom OAuth2 servers.

 Currently only **Authorization Code** and **Client Credentials** flows are implemented.

 # Installation #

 If your application uses the Authorization Code flow, on Android you first need to modify the *AndroidManifest.xml* file adding the intent filter needed to open the browser window for the authorization workflow.
-The library relies on the flutter_web_auth package to allow the Authorization Code flow
+The library relies on the flutter_web_auth package to allow the Authorization Code flow.

 AndroidManifest.xml